Radotornado/Post-Quantum-K-9-Mail/README.md

 All of them need to be combined: from the first step the *.h*, *.c* files; from the second the *.so*; from the third the *.java* files and the *.mk* from the last step.
 Everything is inside the **liboqs-android** package.

 For the compilation of the whole project gradle and Android studio take care of everything.
+No additional steps are needed.

 ## License